CentreForDigitalHumanities/Gephi/Introduction.md

 ## 3. Nodes and edges tables
 Every network in Gephi consists of two data tables: a nodes table and an edges table.

 The nodes table contains all information about our nodes.
-The nodes table always contains an Id column, which is used to identify the node.
+The nodes table always contains an `Id column`, which is used to identify the node.
 In this case, nodes represent Twitter users, and the Id column therefore shows their Twitter handle.
 Nodes tables can be enriched with extra information, too.
 We’ll be going into that later.

 The edges table describes the connections between the nodes.
 Every edges tables contains a _Source_ and a _Target_ column.
 In a directed network, the _Source_ is the node from which the connection originates, while the _Target_ is the ‘receiver’ of the connection.